 The gridded data for all good antennas were averaged together (pixel by pixel) to increase signal to noise and a single average data set was formed.
-This was done separately for the RR and LL polarizations at each frequency channel.
-In addition a stokes I beam (labeled as "RRLL" in the Figures below) was generated by further averaging the data for the two polarization, RR and LL.
+This was done separately for the RR and LL polarizations at each frequency channel for each epoch.
+In addition a stokes I beam (labeled as "RRLL" in the Figures below) was generated by further averaging the data for the two polarization, RR and LL at each frequency channel for each epoch.

-A total of six observing runs were performed spread over a period between 24 December 2017 and 19 February 2019.
-In addition to the average data sets as described above, an combined average (labeled as "AVG" in the Figures below) and a median (labeled as "MED" in the Figures below) were also computed over all the six observing runs.
+As stated above, a total of six observing runs were performed spread over a period between 24 December 2017 (three data sets) and one data set each on 9, 21 and 23 February 2019.
+After averaging the data sets, as described above for each epoch, we also computed a combined average (labeled as "AVG" in the Figures below) and a combined median (labeled as "MED" in the Figures below) data for all the six observing runs.
+We thus have azimuth and elevation beams for (i) RR polarisation, for (ii) LL polarization, and for (iii) RRLL (= Stokes I), all frequency-channels (spaced 5 MHz apart) of the 300-500 MHz band.